basiliscos/dot-files/articles/rotor-v0.09.md

 (2) If it will not notify, init-request timeout will occur, and the actor will be asked by supervisor to shutdown, i.e. bypass the `operational` state.

+(3) You might ask: what will happen, if a client-actor will not confirm unlink in time?
+Well, this is somewhat a violation of contract, and the method `system_context_t::on_error(const std::error_code&)` will be invoked, which by default will print error to `std::cerr` and invoke `std::terminate()`.
+To avoid contract violation, shutdown timeouts should be tuned to allow client-actors unlink in time.

+(4) During shutdown the `registry_plugin_t` will unregister all registered names in the `registry`.